Usability Study:

 METHODOLOGY

 This usability study was conducted using a summative testing method in which data was collected by an evaluator and through participant questionnaires.
 The tests conducted were designed to adhere to a within-subjects experimental design.
 The testing sessions were designed to last approximately 30 minutes.
 There were six tests conducted in total, one pilot test and five official tests.
-The pilot test and one usability test were conducted in person, while the remaining four usability tests were conducted remotely over zoom.
+The pilot test and one usability test were conducted in person, while the remaining four usability tests were conducted remotely over Zoom.

 Participants were asked to complete four tasks on the Colorado Unemployment website.
 Their performance was evaluated using these metrics: